jassiel-ndlovu/acml-project/README.md

 # Financial Fraud Detection using Autoencoder

 This project detects fraudulent financial behavior using an autoencoder trained on normal transaction data from the **Bank Account Fraud Dataset Suite (NeurIPS 2022)**.
+Download [here](https://www.kaggle.com/datasets/sgpjesus/bank-account-fraud-dataset-neurips-2022/data?select=Variant+IV.csv).

 Note that in dir ```/data/splits/``` you can find ```fraud.csv``` and ```normal.csv``` data points based on the ```Base.csv``` variant of the dataset.
 Note the following structure of the ```acml-project``` directory: